-7.7.1.8 Assigned Control Connection ID (SCCRQ, SCCRP, StopCCN)
+7.5.1.8 Assigned Control Connection ID (SCCRQ, SCCRP, StopCCN)

-Figure 7-23 shows the Assigned Control Connection ID AVP.
+Figure 7-20 shows the Assigned Control Connection ID AVP.

-Figure 7-23 - Assigned Control Connection ID AVP
+Figure 7-20 - Assigned Control Connection ID AVP

 This is the assigned control connection ID for the R-PHY protocol.
-During SCCRQ, the CCAP-Core uses this AVP to inform the RPD what value of Control Connection ID to use in the L2TPv3 Control Header for control messages originated by the RPD.
-During SCCRP, the RPD uses this AVP to inform the CCAP-Core what value of Control Connection ID to use in the L2TPv3 Control Header for control messages originated by the CCAP-Core.
-Since the CCAP-Core has not been informed by the RPD prior to the first SCCRQ message, the CCAP-Core uses a value of 0 for the control connection ID in the L2TPv3 Control Header of the SCCRQ message.
+During SCCRQ, the CCAP Core uses this AVP to inform the RPD what value of Control Connection ID to use in the L2TPv3 Control Header for control messages originated by the RPD.
+During SCCRP, the RPD uses this AVP to inform the CCAP Core what value of Control Connection ID to use in the L2TPv3 Control Header for control messages originated by the CCAP Core.
+Since the CCAP Core has not been informed by the RPD prior to the first SCCRQ message, the CCAP Core uses a value of 0 for the control connection ID in the L2TPv3 Control Header of the SCCRQ message.

-7.7.1.9 Pseudowire Capabilities List (SCCRQ, SCCRP)
+7.5.1.9 Pseudowire Capabilities List (SCCRQ, SCCRP)6

-Figure 7-24 shows the Pseudowire Capabilities List AVP.
+Figure 7-21 shows the Pseudowire Capabilities List AVP.

-Figure 7-24 - Pseudowire Capabilities List AVP
+Figure 7-21 - Pseudowire Capabilities List AVP

-The Pseudowire Capabilities List AVP indicates the capabilities of the CCAP-Core and RPD.
-There are multiple PW Types defined for an RPD and a CCAP-Core; refer to Table 7-6 for details.
+The Pseudowire Capabilities List AVP indicates the capabilities of the CCAP Core and RPD.
+There are two main PW types defined for an RPD and a CCAP Core; refer to Table 7-6 for details.
+DEPI also defines a set of pseudowire subtypes, which are communicated through a DEPI specific DEPI Pseudowire Subtype Capabilities List AVP.